XoriantOpenSource/xoriant-devops/terraform/README.md

 3. Access key and secrete key of AWS account.
 4.  public and private RSA keys for connecting AWS instance.

-Note : Predefine  RSA private key ìprometheuskeyî and public key  ìprometheuskey.pubî used in this  module,  user can changes in the files main.tf and variaables.tf file as per there key name.
+Note : Predefine  RSA private key ‚Äúprometheuskey‚Äù and public key  ‚Äúprometheuskey.pub‚Äù used in this  module,  user can changes in the files main.tf and variaables.tf file as per there key name.

 ----------------------------------------------------------------------------------------
 # AWS resources are supported by this module.